scrapd/scrapd/docs/source/usage.rst

   objects consisting of attribute–value pairs and array data types.
 * `Python`: displays the data in a way that is directly usable in Python.

+`attempts` defines the maximum number of attempts to parse a report before failing.

+`backoff` defines the initial wait time, in seconds, between 2 retries.
+This time is then multiplied by 2 for each retry (3s, then 6s, then 12s, etc.).

 `page` is a way to limit the number of results by specifying of many APD news pages to parse.
 For instance, using `--pages 5` means parsing the results until the URL https://austintexas.gov/department/news/296?page=4 is reached.
 The results of the specified page are included.
 In that case, the valid results of the 5th page will be included.